andreaoliveira9/Projeto-TAI-2/README.md

 - `complexity_profile`: Generates a complexity profile for a given sequence.

 ## Dependencies
-To compile and run these programs, ensure the following tools are installed on your Linux system:
+To compile and run these programs, ensure the following tools are installed on your system:

-- **g++ Compiler**
 - **Make**
 - **C++ Compiler with C++17 support** (e.g., `g++` with `-std=c++17`)